Handler, Daniel. “All the Dirty Parts”, Bloomsbury, Reprint, 2019.

 Sex and Young People

 Daniel Handler’s “All the Dirty Parts” looks at teenage desire in today’s culture of explicitness in which sex is common and love is not so common.
+In today’s culture, it seems that teenagers have more sexual curiosity and desire than ever before, with many preferring to watch fuck videos to relieve their sexual lust instead of forming romantic relationships.
+It seems only natural that we should address this reality, and Handler does it perfectly.
 We have short chapters that give us a tender, brutal, funny, intoxicating portrait of an age through the lens of sex tilts.
 Cole, our teenaged main character, tells us that “There are love stories galore…This isn’t that.
 The story I’m typing is all the dirty parts.”

 Cole is in high school.
 He runs, sketches, has friends.
 But it is sex that drives him.
 He fantasizes about whomever he’s looking at.
 He loves pornography and he sleeps with a lot of girls giving him a not-so-nice reputation around school.
 Soon it is just him and his best friend for company until something startling starts to happen between them that might be what he’s been after all this time but then he meets Grisaille.